Economy car: Economy cars since 2000

 The narrow profit margins of economy cars can cause financial instability for their manufacturers.
 Historically, Volkswagen in the 1970s and Ford in the 1920s almost collapsed because of their one model economy car business strategy.
 Ford was saved by the Model A and Volkswagen was saved by the Golf.
 Ford started the Mercury and Lincoln brands to diversify its product range.
-VW moved away from the narrow profit margins of economy cars, by expanding its range so that now it spans from very small city cars like the Volkswagen Up to Audis and Bentleys, and it also owns SEAT and Skoda.
+VW moved away from the narrow profit margins of economy cars, by expanding its range so that now it spans from very small city cars like the Volkswagen Up to Audis and Bentleys, and it also owns SEAT and Škoda.

 China has become one of the fastest growing car markets, recently overtaking the U.S. as the largest producer of cars in the world.
-It is followed by India with a preference towards inexpensive, basic cars, but they are both moving upmarket in their tastes as their economic rise continues.
+It is followed by India which specialises in inexpensive, simple cars.

 India is becoming a global outsourcing production centre for small cars.
 The Suzuki Alto and Hyundai i10 are already being exported to Europe from India.
 In March 2010 at Chennai, the Renault-Nissan Alliance opened a plant to produce 400,000 units per year at full production.
 The first vehicle to be produced at the plant will be the new Nissan Micra, for the Indian market as well as for export to over 100 countries in Europe, the Middle East and Africa.
 Production of the Micra has been re-located from the UK and other developed countries.
 In 2011, the plant will start production of the Renault Koleos and Fluence, for the Indian market based on the same platform.
 The Maruti version of the Suzuki Swift is also produced in India.

 Gordon Murray the Formula 1 and Mclaren F1 designer, has pointed out the difficulty of making economy cars cost-efficient.
 His solution is a laser cut tubular steel space-frame chassis built with an automated tube mill, braced with bonded low-cost composite sheets that would be a cheaper and greener means of production.
 Murray's 'iStream' simplifies each process with an eighty percent smaller factory with lower cost production, making light weight efficient cars.
 There are no sheet metal presses, spot welders or paint plants.
 It would be built local to its market.
 Murray was reported to be negotiating production licences.

 The T25 and T27 were projected to be available in 2016.